Hugh Nibley: Teaching at Claremont and military service

 Nibley volunteered to teach at Claremont Colleges, and he taught without pay for the 1939–1940 school year, living frugally.
-The next year he was probably hired as an instructor, and taught history, social philosophy, modern European history, humanities, U.S. history, history of education, Greek, and German.
+The next year he worked as an instructor, and taught history, social philosophy, modern European history, humanities, U.S. history, history of education, Greek, and German.
 He taught alongside scholars fleeing from Germany, including Thomas Mann, and once co-taught a class with retired professor Everett Dean Martin.
 He acted as a secretary when prominent intellectuals spoke at the Committee on War Objectives and Peace Aims.
-He studied more languages, including Irish, Babylonian, Russian, Italian, and Spanish.
+He studied more languages, including Irish, Akkadian, Russian, Italian, and Spanish.
 He sought out native speakers to converse with when possible.
 In a letter to his friend from UC Berkeley, Paul Springer, Nibley wrote that two of his friends at Scripps College were discovered to be Nazi agents.
 He resigned from Claremont in June 1942, and then enlisted as a private in the United States Army for World War II.

 In the army, Nibley completed weather observation school in March 1943 after he finished basic training.
-His commanding officer recommended him for officer training, and he attended military intelligence training in the United States Army Intelligence Center in western Maryland.
+His commanding officer recommended him for officer training, and he attended military intelligence training in the United States Army Intelligence Center at Camp Ritchie in western Maryland.
 He completed intelligence training on June 2.
 In August he started attending the second Order of Battle course.
 Before leaving for Europe, he courted and proposed marriage to Anahid Iskian, but she refused.
 Nibley became a Master Sergeant along with his fellow Order of Battle graduates.
 After an OB training in Hyde Park Corner, he was assigned to help compile information on German officers for the June 1944 Order of Battle Book.
 He instructed officers and other men in the 101st Airborne Division about the German Order of Battle.
 He was part of the Utah Beach division during the D-Day invasion, and landed by glider at Eindhoven as part of Operation Market Garden.
 Nibley gathered intelligence on German war movements from civilians, documents, and POWs.
 He was the only survivor of OB team #5.
 He visited Dachau concentration camp a few days after its liberation.
 After being discharged from the army in November 1945, he went camping near Hurricane, Utah.